-- We will next show the fragmentation data for a group of holes, in this case, the Granite holes in the left side of the blast.
+- Next, we will show the fragmentation data for a group of holes; in this case, the Granite holes on the left side of the blast.
 With the pointer, click and drag on a location and then surround the Granite holes with click points making sure to cross over the start line to close the loop and select the holes.
 This will show the fragmentation curve for this group of holes.

-- In the smaller Fragmentation result window (containing the graph), click on the Save fragmentation curve button icon in the top right-hand side next to ‘+’ button.
-Enter a name for the curve (eg: Granite holes) and click Ok.
+- In the smaller Fragmentation result window (containing the graph), click on the Save fragmentation curve button icon on the top right-hand side next to the ‘+’ button.
+Enter a name for the curve (e.g., Granite holes) and click Ok.
 Then click Save.

 - Repeat steps 4 and 5 for the Diorite holes in the right side of the blast, naming the curve ‘Diorite holes’.

 - Close the Fragmentation result window (containing the curve graph) to return to the Results Map view.

 - Select the results Graph tab to return to the full window graph view with the base case curve and the predicted full blast fragmentation curve.